ภาพรวม วางแผนเข้าไทย สั้น-ยาว

 2. Apply for a DTV Visa if you belong to an eligible group.

 3. If you are not legally married to a Thai citizen, or if you are under 50 years old, you are not eligible for the Non-O spouse/retirement visa.
+However, it is still possible to apply for an education visa or other types of Non-O visas.

 • If you don’t mind leaving Thailand periodically